 Grants receivable represent the balance of grant funds earned but not yet received in cash.
 The Organization uses the allowance method to determine uncollectible grants receivable.
-Management estimates the allowance for uncollectible grants receivable to be zero at October 31, 2022 and 2021.
-The balance of grants receivable at October 31, 2022 and 2021 is expected to collected within one year of the statement of financial position date.
+Management estimates the allowance for uncollectible grants receivable to be zero at October 31, 2023 and 2022.
+The balance of grants receivable at October 31, 2023 and 2022 is expected to be collected within one year of the statement of financial position date.